 The converse applies too.
 An agreement can also define what decisions a shareholder-director may take freely, without requiring a members meeting, allowing confident, decisive action when it is needed.

 Rebalance shareholder power on issues that are important to you

 By default, voting power is in proportion to shares held.
 Your agreement can over-ride this basis, allowing you to specify the rules as to how decisions on subjects important to you are made.
 Minority shareholders can be given more say on certain issues.

 For example, you might give every shareholder an equal vote on decisions relating to appointment of directors regardless of proportionate ownership.
 In some circumstances you might decide that each shareholder may be a director or appoint some other person to be a director.
 Another burning issue could be sale to a third party.

 Decisions on different subjects could be decided in different ways depending on the importance of each subject to each shareholder.
 You can go as far as to completely separate ownership and control: useful if some shareholders may not have experience or knowledge to allow them to make effective decisions.
-For family businesses and companies where some shareholders hold shares only as an investment, this is likely to be a useful feature.
+For family businesses and companies where some shareholders hold shares only as an investment, this ability to separate ownership from governance is likely to be a useful feature.

 Protect the value of your investment

 A written shareholders agreement can help prevent other owners reducing the value of your investment by their actions.
 It can do this by setting out: